nfdi4plants/nfdi4plants.github.io/src/pages/news/2022-09-27-create-your-own-dmp-with-dataplan.md

 ---
 date: 2022-09-27
 title: Create your own Data Management Plan with DataPLAN
-preview-text: A Data Management Plan (DMP) structures the handling of research data in a scientific project and describes how to deal with the data during and after the end of your project.
+previewText: A Data Management Plan (DMP) structures the handling of research data in a scientific project and describes how to deal with the data during and after the end of your project.
 Many third-party funders, such as DFG, Horizon Europe, or BMBF expect you to provide these information as part of your funding application.

-DataPLANT offers the tool DataPLAN to guide the community through the writing process of such a DMP.
-First, users need to select a template to generate...
 ---
 A Data Management Plan (DMP) structures the handling of research data in a scientific project and describes how to deal with the data during and after the end of your project.
 Many third-party funders, such as DFG, Horizon Europe, or BMBF expect you to provide these information as part of your funding application.